Case Study 5: ScreenVault Studios - Worked Solution

 - Rights conflict validation: run Apex validation against all imported active rights to verify no pre-existing conflicts.
 Fix data quality issues before go-live.

-- Marketing Cloud provisioned and configured by month 4.
+- Marketing Cloud provisioned and configured by month 2.
+Journey Builder rebuilds of the Mailchimp automation set complete by month 4.
 B2C journeys (welcome, re-engagement) live by month 5 to meet Mailchimp expiry.

 Phase 3 - Production Data (Months 8-12):